kumahooks/kumahooks.github.io/_posts/2023-07-16-Achieving-Address-Stability-in-Binary-Hooking.md

 ## The Problem
 Okay, so you're into reverse engineering.
 You found a cool function, maybe you're writing a cheat for a game, or maybe you were just poking around a binary.
 Writing a solution that will leverage whatever information you found is somewhat pointless: if you want to change parts of code in a binary, you will quickly notice that it's not easily accessible at the same address you initially stumbled upon.

-One reason behind this hurdle is a security mechanism known as Address Space Layout Randomization (ASLR) which may be enabled when a program is compiled.
+One reason behind this is a security mechanism known as Address Space Layout Randomization (ASLR) which may be enabled when a program is compiled.
 ASLR introduces a level of unpredictability by randomizing the base addresses of modules within a process's address space.
 As a result, each time the binary is loaded, the addresses of functions and other code segments can vary.
 This dynamic nature makes it impractical to hardcode addresses when attempting to hook and modify functions within a binary.
 Furthermore, recompiling the binary can introduce alterations in the code structure, leading to changes in the addresses of critical functions.
 Consequently, relying on hard-coded addresses becomes impractical and unreliable, as they may no longer correspond to the correct function locations.

 But fear not!
 There's a solution to this problem: pattern matching.
 By employing pattern matching techniques, we can dynamically locate the target function within the binary's memory, regardless of its randomized address.
 This approach allows us to achieve what we desire — consistent and reliable function hooking.